-Girls and all women that are in the house (or if there isn't a woman in the house, the head of the household), light candles to usher in each night of the holiday and Shabbat.
+Girls and all women who are in the house (or if there isn't a woman in the house, the head of the household), light candles to usher in each night of the holiday and Shabbat.
 See Procedure for Holiday Candle Lighting for detailed holiday candle-lighting information.

 Blessings for the evenings of October 2 and 3, 2016: